krzysztofbelina/sql-practice-portfolio/README.md

 - ✅ Advanced filtering
 - 🔄 Case studies in fund accounting and reconciliation
 - 🔜 Oracle SQL certification style exam prep

+---

+## Disclaimer
+All data in this repository is **artificially generated** and used only for learning purposes.
+It has no connection to any real financial institution, client, or transaction.
+Bank names and auditor names are included **only to maintain realism of the exercises** and reflect terminology from the investment banking industry.